 Children are natural learners and their education begins at birth.
 Parents and family are the first and most influential teachers for children.

 Research shows children involved in early learning have improved educational and life outcomes.
-A recent report highlight this.
+A recent Australian report highlights this.
 It shows that involvement in quality early learning leads to improved school results.
 These children are:

 - Less likely to need extra support in school